 Skincare Ingredients Are Listed According to Concentration

-The first thing you should know about ingredient lists, and how to read them, is that the ingredient aren't listed in any random order.
+The first thing you should know about ingredient lists and how to read them is that the ingredients aren't listed in any random order.
 Instead, they're listed by percentage.
-That means that the more of an ingredient that's found in the formula, the higher it will be listed on the label.
+That means the more of a component found in the formula, the higher it will be listed on the label.
 The ingredient that is present in the highest percentage will be listed first, and so on.
-That's according to Ron Robinson, cosmetic chemist of BeautyStat.com.
+That's according to Ron Robinson, the cosmetic chemist of BeautyStat.com.

 Percentage and Efficacy Aren't Always Synonymous

 Here's where the controversy comes into play.
-After Kylie Jenner's new skincare line, Kylie Skin, launched, people were quick to point out that some of the products don't contain high percentages of their so called "key ingredients."
-This, of course, lead some people to believe that they're not as effective as they're made out to be.
+After Kylie Jenner's new skincare line, Kylie Skin, launched, people were quick to point out that some of the products don't contain high percentages of their so-called "key ingredients."
+This, of course, leads some people to believe that they're not as effective as they're made out to be.

 Focusing on clinical and consumer data is a good tip.
-We would also add that conducting your own research on a product, before buying it, can be extremely helpful.
-That could mean looking up certain ingredients online, reading reviews, asking friends, colleagues, and family members about it, or all of the above.
+We would also add that conducting your own research on a product before buying it can be extremely helpful.
+We always recommend performing a patch test before adding any new product or ingredient to your daily skincare routine.
 If you're still in doubt, we would suggest sticking to a brand that you know and trust.
-It offers you a better chance of not only enjoying the texture, scent, and experience of the product, but also actually seeing results.
+It offers you a better chance of not only enjoying the texture, scent, and experience of the product but also actually seeing results.